grimme-lab/qc2-teaching/doc/programming.rst

    If you are sure that it is really necessary, use ``.eqv.`` and ``.neqv.`` for the task.

-To negate a logical expression we use prepend ``.not.`` to the expression and to test multiple expressions we can use ``.or.`` and ``.and.`` which have the same meaning as their equivalent operators in logic.
+To negate a logical expression we prepend ``.not.`` to the expression and to test multiple expressions we can use ``.or.`` and ``.and.`` which have the same meaning as their equivalent operators in logic.